Compare your investment banking graduate CV to the competition

 Research the bank and role to accurately articulate how your skills and knowledge would be an asset.

 Many investment banks ask graduates to submit a CV along with their investment bank application form.
 Since competition for these graduate roles is fierce, with the industry having seen highs of 141 applications per position, it’s key you get your CV right.

 To do so, compare yours to the three example investment banking candidates below to identify areas for improvement.
 Any one of these candidates could be forwarded to interview.
 Each has skills that are relevant to a graduate investment banking role.
 However, they will reduce their chances of getting the job if they don’t make it clear how these experiences relate to the role they’re applying for.

-Also check out our annotated final year graduate investment banking CV and our TARGETjobs sample template CVs.
+Also check out our annotated final year graduate investment banking CV.

 Graduate investment banking candidate one: the straight and narrow

 This candidate simply ticks all the boxes.
 She has directly-related work experience in the financial sector, gained from an internship or prolonged work experience, and a solid academic track record in her honours degree in business.

 In addition, she has shown, through her extracurricular activities, potential as a leader and motivator.
 This candidate meets at least 80% of the requirements listed in the job description.

 *While the straight and narrow applicant has plenty to offer the employer because she meets most of the requirements, she has to ensure her CV and covering letter don’t come across as ‘samey’, bland or too rigid.

 If you’re a straight and narrow candidate, inject some of your personality into your CV and covering letter.
 This doesn’t mean radicalising style and format, as your application should be legible and look smart.
 Rather, incorporate more original examples from your extracurricular activities and work experience, or when you took a risk and produced exceptional results to illustrate your skills and experience.